zilishen/documentation/content/nap-waf/configuration-guide/configuration.md

 #### Missing Policy Name

-Every policy must have a name, if actionType is either “extend-policy” or “replace-policy”.
+Every policy must have a name, if actionType is either "extend-policy" or "replace-policy".
 If the policy 'name' is not provided in the override section, an error message will be displayed indicating the missing policy 'name' within that specific override rule.
 For instance, in the override rule below, the policy name is not specified.

 Example of Missing policy 'name':